Hope-Rita/PatCLS/README.md

 # Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification
 ## Datasets
 We provide the preprocessed datasets and NLP pretrained Model at [here](https://drive.google.com/drive/folders/1WzhGAmG2woPJIiMenmcpG6iuopExwoG1?usp=sharing), which should be put in the ./ folder.
+The datasets contain two components: patent documents and a hierarchy of IPC classification codes.
+For patent documents, we provide anonymous IDs for companies, IPC codes in five levels, patent documents, publication times, and descriptions for patents.
+Under the "Tree" category, we store the hierarchical structure for IPC codes at adjacent levels.
+If you wish to utilize our work with your datasets, simply ensure they are formatted similarly and train a Word2Vec model as the pre-training model to capture textual information.

 ## To train patent classification model:
 * on USPTO-200K datasets: ``python train.py --US US``